ivandrodri/ivan-homepage/README.md

 ## Expertise and Interests:

-I am passionate about various fields of Machine Learning, particularly Deep Learning, Bayesian Machine Learning, Reinforcement Learning (RL), and the use of surrogate models to accelerate complex physics simulations.
-I am also interested in applications of large language models (LLMs), such as in Retrieval-Augmented Generation (RAG) systems and generative AI for engineering design, as well as the use of transformer architectures in areas like Imitation Learning and Behavioral Cloning.
+I am passionate about various fields of Machine Learning, particularly **Deep Learning, Bayesian Machine Learning, Reinforcement Learning (RL), and the use of surrogate models to accelerate complex physics simulations**.

+For several years now, I have been working intensively on applications of Large Language Models (LLMs), such as in **Retrieval-Augmented Generation (RAG) systems and agentic LLMs, as well as on generative AI for engineering design and the use of transformer architectures in areas like Imitation Learning and Behavioral Cloning.**

 ## Professional Timeline